cranki-s/ragemp-serverdumps/README.md

 # ragemp-serverdumps
-- atm only Client-Side JS Scripts
+- RageMP Client-Side from several servers
-- cefs will be added soon
+- cef will be added gradually